ankitasikder/PROJECT-1-UEMK-HR/README.md

-***This new Handwriting Recognizer using Python is created by Ankita Sikder and also other group members special credit goes to Biswarup Bhattacharjee(@biswa2210), student of BTECH, in University of Engineering and Management, Kolkata.***
+***This new Handwriting Recognizer using Python is created by Ankita Sikder and other group members who are students of BTECH, in University of Engineering and Management, Kolkata.***

 **Email Id: ankita.sikder14@gmail.com.**

-**Contact No: 8583939774.**

 <p align="left">
 <a href="https://facebook.com/ankita.sikder.104" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/facebook.svg" alt="biswa2210" height="30" width="40" /></a>